TatoEb/OVPN/updX100.md

-D3YdSktpJq
+VzaCzx3GxJ
-tu6LXsKpmf
+nteiDPCMzR
-# These are credentials for a 24h-trial-account of CyberGhost VPN [valid until 09/02/2025, 12:15]
+# These are credentials for a 24h-trial-account of CyberGhost VPN [valid until 10/02/2025, 11:40]